brumster/EDTracker2/README.md

 this is available in binary form only at this stage, via http://http://www.edtracker.org.uk/index.php/downloads.

-Tested/verified with Arduino IDE 1.6.4 and 1.6.7
+Tested/verified with Arduino IDE 1.8.5

 Love and manly hugs!
 The EDTracker Team...